unavi-xyz/wired-protocol/README.md

 # The Wired

-The Wired is a collection of protocols and standards for creating interoperable 3D apps.
+The Wired is a protocol for creating interoperable 3D apps.

 ## 🤔 Motivation